 Top tip: If you’re travelling on a budget, don’t be put off.
 Ignore the price tags and just enjoy the opulence and craft which goes into dressing the windows, floors and shelves of one of the world’s most famous retail outlets.
 Exploring Harrods at Christmas is definitely one of our favourite things to do in London in winter.

 Once Christmas is over with and thoughts wander towards the dreaded return to work, it’s important you’ve got some great New Year’s Eve plans to keep your thoughts occupied and to see in the New Year with a smile on your face.
 What better way to spend it than in London, watching one of the most spectacular firework displays of the calendar year?

-Top tip: Sadly, due to demand and safety concerns, the event has required customers to have tickets since 2014.
+Top tip: Sadly, due to demand and safety concerns, the event has required customers to have tickets.
 Therefore, to avoid disappointment, ensure you purchase a ticket in advance.

-Starting on 23rd November, Kew Gardens will be lit up with wonderful illuminations to celebrate the arrival of the festive period.
+Starting on 20th November, Kew Gardens will be lit up with wonderful illuminations to celebrate the arrival of the festive period.
+The 2019 winter trail, takes a new magical route, hosting new dazzling installations.
 A one mile trail winds its way through the garden to bring you the perfect after-dark experience.
 The display will include a scented garden, a tunnel of lights and laser beams dancing over water.

 Top tip: Tickets are cheaper when booked in advance, and cheaper still when booked during an off-peak period.
 Check the website for more details on pricing and for what to expect from a trip to Kew Gardens.